 - Visit in spring to see the magnificent cherry blossom

 - Enjoy Japan’s scenery, from the picturesque Japanese Alps where small villages offer perfect conditions for trekking, to the awe inspiring Mount Fuji

-- The turquoise seas and magnificent coral reefs of the Pacific island of Okinawa
+- Experience the turquoise seas and magnificent coral reefs of the Pacific island of Okinawa

 Beyond the ordinary

 The 30 tropical islands of Ogasawara are designated a World Natural Heritage area yet due to their remote and relatively inaccessible location, some 1000km's from Tokyo, they remain a hidden gem.
 Only two of the islands are inhabited and they can only be reached by boat, taking 25 hours so not for the faint hearted.
 That said, these far-flung islands are a haven for wildlife, from whales and turtles to endemic birds and insects as well as some wonderful diving opportunities - a truly off the beaten track part of the world.